Viru Square

 Viru Square (Viru väljak) was a square in the center of Tallinn, Estonia.
 It existed as a square until 2002 when the construction of Viru Centre began.
 Currently only a roundabout and an official "street name" are left of the former open area.
 The roundabout is the intersection of three main streets of Tallinn: Pärnu maantee (Pärnu Road), Narva maantee (Narva Road), Mere puiestee (Sea Avenue); and two smaller: Viru tänav and Vana-Viru tänav (Old-Viru Street).
-Also, all of the four tram lines of Tallinn go through the roundabout.
+Also, all of the five tram lines of Tallinn(except 2, which goes via the harbour)go through the roundabout.